Worakow1138/Moonrise/README.md

   - [Why the Name "Moonrise"?](#why-the-name-moonrise)

 ## Introduction
-Moonrise is a test suite creation toolset with additional quality of life upgrades for using the selenium test framework.
+Moonrise is a test suite creation toolset with additional quality of life upgrades for using the [selenium](https://www.selenium.dev/) test framework.

+Notable features:
+- Test Suite and Test Case organization
+- Browser session generation with selenium
+- Web element lookup methods with built-in dynamic waits for elements to become available
+- Test report generation

 ## Dependencies
 Moonrise only has two dependencies: [selenium](https://pypi.org/project/selenium/) and [colorama](https://pypi.org/project/colorama/).
 Both of these dependencies are automatically installed with moonrise.